-The show filmed inside numerous venues, so unless you’ve been inside, it might be hard to spot.
-The production used several locations outside Toronto, so it will be easy to spot them if you’re familiar with those.
+The show was filmed inside numerous venues, so unless you’ve been inside, it might be hard to spot.
+The production used several locations outside Toronto, so it will be easy to spot them if you’re familiar with them.

 Popular locations for shows filmed in Toronto

 With so many movies and shows filmed in Toronto, there are plenty of places to accommodate any production.
 From professional sets at the numerous film studios to iconic locations in the city, Toronto has been in more movies than you can imagine.

 You might also enjoy reading about the Distillery District, a popular location for many movies and shows filming in Toronto!